postmodernist1848/Cants/README.md

 # Cants
-Can'ts is an Ant simulation made in C with SDL2 (originally made in Python, but rewritten and improved to prove my competence)
+Can'ts is an game about ants made in C with SDL2 (original simulation was made in Python, but rewritten and turned into a game)

 Requirements for compilation:
 SDL2, SDL2_image, SDL2_ttf libraries